ORNL/OpenARC/README.md

     - Update CUDA runtime to allow intermixing of both OpenACC and CUDA.
 (See example in [openarc-path]/test/examples/openarc/matmul_openacc_cuda)

 - Bug fixes and improvements
+	- Fix an IRIS driver bug, which incorrectly enforced implicit synchronization and implicit asynchronous kernel launch.

+	- Fix a deadlock error, which occurred when an IRIS task with H2D commands only is submitted synchronously.

 	- Fixed bugs in the parser to handle version numbers (e.g., 1.2.3) in the attributes.

 	- Fixed bugs in the device memory handler management to accept general handler types.